vedph/mqdq_mqutil/doc/export.md

 ### B.2.
 Multiple Apparatuses

-We may have from **1 to 3 apparatus layer parts**, according to their role: default (null role), `ancient`, `margin`.
+We may have from **1 to 2 apparatus layer parts**, according to their role: default (null role) or `margin`.

 As for TEI, there is no specific order to follow when producing sequences of `app` elements.
 We have two options:

-1. *just order the elements in a logical way*, i.e. first all the default entries, then all the ancient entries, and finally all the margin entries.
+1. *just order the elements in a logical way*, i.e. first all the default entries, then all the margin entries.
 This would probably produce an ordering which is different from the original one, making diffing more difficult.

 2. alternatively, *if* the original `app` elements do have a systematic ordering, we can try to *reproduce the original sort order* by collecting all the fragments from each layer and sorting them all together; but I'm not sure about the sort order definition.
 From what I can see, it seems that ordering follows word IDs, so e.g. `#d003w18` appears before `#d003w29`; but there are a number of details to be defined here, e.g.: